 - Failure to respond

-Failure of the respondent to respond to the initiation of charges or schedule a preliminary meeting shall in no way prevent the university from scheduling and conducting a hearing in the absence of the respondent.
+Failure of the respondent to respond to the initiation of charges or schedule a preliminary meeting within the deadlines provided by the university shall in no way prevent the university from scheduling and conducting a hearing in the absence of the respondent.

-In a case where a respondent admits to such violation(s) in writing, the student may request in writing to have a decision as to appropriate action made administratively by a hearing officer rather than have the charges referred to a hearing body.
+In a case where a respondent admits to a violation(s) in writing, the student may request in writing to have a decision as to appropriate sanction made administratively by a hearing officer rather than have the charges referred to a hearing body.
 In such situations, the student waives the right to a hearing and the related procedural guarantees provided by a hearing body.
-Administrative decisions in academic misconduct cases involving graduate students are to be made in consultation with the graduate school.
-Following an administrative decision, the student retains the right to request an appeal of the original decision, but may do so only upon the ground that the sanction is grossly disproportionate to the violation committed.
+Administrative decisions in academic misconduct cases involving graduate students may be made in consultation with the graduate school.
+Following an administrative decision, the student retains the right to request an appeal (see Administrative Code section 3335-23-18) of the original decision, but may do so only upon the ground that the sanction is grossly disproportionate to the violation committed.

 If a hearing is to be held, written notification will be provided to the respondent.
-The notice may be hand delivered; placed into a student's residence hall mailbox; sent by email to the student's official university email address, which may direct the student to view the notice on a secure website; or mailed to the last known address of the student, by first class mail, no fewer than ten (10) calendar days prior to the hearing.
-Unless already provided to the student, the notification will include the charge(s), date, time, and location of the hearing, the designated hearing body, a statement of the student's rights, and information on the hearing procedures.
+The notice may be hand delivered, placed into a student’s residence hall mailbox, sent by email to the student’s official university email address or text message, which may direct the student to view the notice on a secure website, or mailed to the last known address of the student, by first class mail, no fewer than ten calendar days prior to the hearing.
+Unless already provided to the student, the notification will include the charge(s), date, time, and location of the hearing, the designated hearing body, a statement of the student’s rights, and information on the hearing procedures.

-The respondent and the complainant may request a postponement for reasonable cause or a separate hearing from other respondents.
-A request for a postponement for reasonable cause must be made in writing, include supporting rationale, and be received by the person sending the hearing notification at least two (2) business days before the scheduled hearing.
+The respondent may request a postponement for reasonable cause, which may be granted at the discretion of the university.
+A request for a postponement for reasonable cause must be made in writing, include supporting rationale and be received by the person sending the hearing notification at least two business days before the scheduled hearing.
+The university reserves the right to reschedule a hearing for the first appropriate available date.

 Although the procedural requirements are not as formal as those existing in criminal or civil courts of law, to ensure fairness, the following procedures will apply and, unless already provided to the student, be included within the hearing notice: